sahandnayebaziz/Play/readme.md

 ### Configuring the client

-In `PSocket.swift`, enter the wireless IP address of your Mac in following line:
+In `PSocket.swift`, replace the IP address with the wireless IP address of your Mac in the following line:

 ```swift
 private let socket = SocketIOClient(socketURL: "http://10.0.1.50:1993", options: [])